 UWC is most grateful for the help of its volunteers worldwide to achieve its mission - and is also committed to ensure that when working with UWC volunteers strengthen valuable professional skills, organisational understanding and of course have an inspiring time.
 Therefore, you will be able to set your own preferred developmental goals with your line manager and we will provide references after successful completion of your time with UWC International.

-Should your work with UWC International be part of an an internship scheme (for example to fulfil university requirements) it can be adjusted depending on your needs and wishes.
-In case you are able to bring internship funding for example through university matching schemes, UWC International will be able to contribute to the scheme.
+Should your work with UWC International be part of an internship scheme (for example to fulfil university requirements) it can be adjusted depending on your needs and wishes.

 Our ideal candidates would show all or most of the following attributes